Adem Somyurek: Political career

 Somyurek first entered parliament after winning the Legislative Council province of Eumemmerring at the 2002 election.
 Somyurek made his inaugural speech to the Victorian Legislative Council as the new member for Eumemmerring on 27 February 2003.
 After the reforms that introduced proportional representation into the Legislative Council, Somyurek won a safe spot on the Labor ticket for the South Eastern Metropolitan Region and was easily re-elected at the 2006 election.
-Somyurek was elected in the 2010 and 2014 State elections.
+Somyurek was elected in the 2010 and 2014 state elections.

 In his first term (2002–2006) Somyurek served on the Outer Suburban and Interface Committee, and the Public Accounts and Estimates Committee.
 In his second term (2006–2010) Somyurek was elected the first chair of the newly constituted Electoral Matters Committee but lost the position in December 2009 as a result of being convicted for driving while disqualified.

 In his third term (2010–2014) Somyurek was promoted into the Shadow Ministry of the Daniel Andrews-led Labor opposition.
 Upon election to his fourth term (2014–2018) and the election of the Labor Party in Victoria, Somyurek was sworn in as Minister for Small Business, Innovation, and Trade.

 Somyurek stood down from his ministerial role in May 2015 following allegations from his chief of staff, Dimity Paul, of bullying, and later resigned on 28 July 2015 after an investigation by the Secretary of the Department of Premier and Cabinet made adverse findings against him.
 Somyurek disputed these claims.

 At the 2018 Victorian election Somyurek was returned to his seat in the Upper House.
 On 27 November 2018 Premier Daniel Andrews announced that Somyurek would be rejoining the Cabinet in the new Andrews Ministry.
 On 29 November 2018 it was revealed that Somyurek was to handle the portfolios of Local Government and Small Business within the re-elected Andrews Government.
 When Local Government Minister, Somyurek legislated "single-member" wards on local councils to take full effect in municipal elections in 2024.
+Somyurek rose to the National Executive, the chief administrative authority of the ALP.